Coast4D | UniSC | University of the Sunshine Coast, Queensland, Australia

 Short reports will be sent to community partners for their distribution as 3D surveys of different beach sites are produced.
 For example, after storm events or every couple of months.
 Reports will include images and beach profile changes such as dune crest retreat, beach volume change and vegetation changes.

-At the end of 2023, a public presentation will be organised showcasing the outcomes.
-Additionally, rawdata (3D and images) will be available upon request.
+A public presentation will be organised to showcase the outcomes.
+Raw data (3D and images) will be available upon request.

 Latest news